-We see, in nature, two principal mating systems – monogamy and polygyny (polygamy in which a man has more than one wife).
+We see, in nature, two principal mating systems – monogamy and polygyny (polygamy in which a man has more than one wife or sexual partner).
 The two differ in a number of characteristics: 1. presence or absence of pair-bonding; 2. presence or absence of male parenting activity; 3. presence or absence of physical and behavioral differences between the sexes and 4. presence or absence of male fighting over access to females.
 In regard to these characteristics, monogamous species (e.g. Canada geese) exhibit: 1. long or life-long mating bonds; 2. male parenting activity; 3. little or no difference in size and appearance between the sexes and 4. little or no fighting between males over access to females.
 Polygynous species, on the other hand, exhibit just the opposite: 1. no individual mating bonds; 2. no male parenting activity; 3. considerably differences in size and appearance between the sexes (e.g elk) and 4. male fighting over access to females.
 These are remarkable differences.
 So … why does one species end up as monogamous and another as polygynous?
 What is the logic that underlies each system?
 Reproductive success has two components – the first is success at mating, and the second is success at parenting.
 Newborns and young of some species require a lot of parenting activity and others very little.
 To use one of the examples cited above, canada geese parents must both contribute to the rearing of their young.
 Why?
 Because they must fledge their young before the summer is out (which is generally the case with birds), and this requires that they become a fully cooperating monogamous pair.
 In the case of elk, a newborn is on its feet within minutes, and requires only suckling from its mother thereafter.
 No parental contribution (called “parental investment”) is required of the father, and no pairing occurs.
 The requirement (or not) of male parental involvement in the rearing of young is the crucial factor that determines which mating system is adopted.

 There is another reason for monogamous pairing where male parenting effort is called for.
 It is the question of “certainty of paternity”.
 Certainty of paternity means that a male who is acting as a parent needs to be sure that the kids are, in fact, his.
 Being cuckolded is the very worst thing that can happen to a male’s attempts to be reproductively successful.
 His efforts in rearing young have furthered his rival’s reproductive success – not his.
 Thus, both a strong pair bond and vigilance on the part of the male (female guarding) are part of the monogamy package.